colorfy-software/react-native-colorfy-template/README.md

   │   │       ├── sections // If screen has sections that are used only within the screen, put them here │   │       └── Activity.tsx // Component file for the screen
   │   ├── store // State management with zustand
-  │   │   ├── middlewares // Folder for the store middlewares
+  │   │   ├── middlewares // Folder for the custom store middlewares
-  │   │   │   ├── logger-middleware.ts // Middleware file
-  │   │   │   └── persist-middleware.ts // Middleware file
   │   │   ├── stores
-  │   │   │   ├── app-store.ts // Each store has its file
+  │   │   │   ├── app-store.ts // Each store has its own file
   │   │   │   └── user-store.ts
   │   │   └── stores.ts // Main store file
   │   ├── styles // Global styling variables & device helpers